AutodeskGames/stingray-docs/source/interactive_help/managing_content/localizing/localizing_resources.md

 The override happens when a resource is instantiated, for example when a unit is spawned.
 It doesn't apply retroactively, so any larches that were spawned before the override was enabled will still be larches after the override has been enabled.

 The overriding resources will still be pines.
 If you ask them for their name, it will be `trees/pine_05`, not `trees/larch_03`.
-It is up to the game developer to make sure that they have all the necessary actors, bones, meshes etc, to work as substitutes for the resources they are overriding.
+It is up to the gameplay developer to make sure that they have all the necessary actors, bones, meshes etc, to work as substitutes for the resources they are overriding.

 Note that only individual resources can be overriden.
 You can't override folders.